SteveMan67/facebook-car-finder/README.md

 Once you run the setup script and configure everything, you should be able to just run the python script either through the terminal (you probably use Linux if you choose this option) or by double clicking it.

-It might take a few tries to get an instance of chrome running.
-I think it's something to do with the gpu.
-I also think I fixed it but I may be wrong.

 It might take a minute or two to scrape, more if you set the `SCROLLS` to a ridiculously high number like I know you did.
-Once it's done it saves all the cars it found in the database.
+Once it's done it saves all the listings it found in the database.

 ---